Plesiosaurus: Palaeobiology

+Palaeoenvironment

 Unequivocal specimens of Plesiosaurus dolichodeirus are limited to the Lyme Regis area of Dorset.
 It appears to be the most common species of plesiosaur in the Lias Group of England.
 Plesiosaurus is best represented from the "upper part of the Blue Lias, the 'Shales with Beef,' and the lower Black Ven Marls" the latter of which form part of the Charmouth Mudstone; using the Lias Group ammonite fossil zones, these rocks date to the early Sinemurian stage.
 Some other Plesiosaurus fossils are from later Sinemurian rocks.
 The oldest specimen may be a skull thought to come from late Rhaetian or early Hettangian rocks.